-Undoubtedly, most regular engineering projects make use of the standard PCB design.
-Also, traditional PCBs can’t work for everything.
+Undoubtedly, most regular engineering projects use the standard PCB design.
+However, traditional PCBs can’t work for everything.
 So, if you’re dealing with an advanced application, you’ll need a high-speed PCB.

 However, designing high-speed PCBs can be tricky.
-You’ll need to pay attention to details like signal integrity, reflections, and crosstalk.
-If you’re unfamiliar with any of these terms, this article is for you.
+You must pay attention to details like signal integrity, reflections, and crosstalk.
+If you’re unfamiliar with these terms, this article is for you.

 In this article, you’ll learn everything about high-speed PCBs and the rules for designing one.
 We’ll also compare it to a high-frequency PCB.